lxvm/AutoBZOC.jl/README.md

 ## Running the code

+This code was originally run using Julia 1.10, which can be installed using [`juliaup`](https://github.com/JuliaLang/juliaup).
 Instantiate the Julia project in this repository and then run each of the scripts separately.
 ```bash